 - Charter Operators, that may own or manage and have some control over a fleet of aircraft.

-- Charter Brokers, that neither own nor control or manage any aircraft.
+- Charter Brokers, that neither own nor control or manage any aircraft, but instead use aircraft from charter operators.

 Charter brokers use other companies aircraft to fulfill their clients flight requirements.
 The larger charter brokers have established good quality procedures to make sure the planes they use are meeting all the required standards.
 The fractional operators and charter operators may supplement their aircraft with planes from other operators.
 The leading companies have programs to check for high safety ratings from the FAA and audit organizations such as ARG/US, Wyvern, and IS-BAO.